Process Optimisation with Time Blocking

 6. Build in Buffer Blocks

 Build buffer blocks into your schedule by leaving intentional gaps between your time blocks.
 These breaks can accommodate unexpected tasks or provide necessary downtime to recharge.
 Integrating these flexible intervals prevents your schedule from becoming too rigid and reduces the risk of burnout.
-This approach helps you manage interruptions more effectively, ensuring you maintain a balanced and productive workflow throughout the day.

 Are you allowing enough buffer time in your schedule to handle unexpected tasks or take necessary breaks, or is your day too tightly packed?